meganchen1/BSE_Template_Portfolio/index.md

 <iframe width="1312" height="738" src="https://www.youtube.com/embed/qKfn8Oa1uBs" title="Megan C Final Milestone" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For my final milestone, I finished 3D printing a case for my
+For my final milestone, I finished 3D printing a case for my gesture controller.
+I had some trouble with getting the cap to snap onto the box since I wanted it to click perfectly.
+I am very proud of the final product and after this program is over, I plan on continuing to 3D print a shell around my car and maybe adding a sensor to prevent the car from bumping into walls.
+I am also extremely happy with how smooth my demo night presentation went.
+This was an amazing learning experience and I'm so glad I had the chance to work on this really cool project!